danimaniarqsoft/notes/pages/Meta-Object Facility.md

 - Is an [[Object Management Group]] standard for model-driven engineering.
-Its purpose is to provde
+Its purpose is to provide a type system for entities in the CORDBA archictecture and a aset of intrefaces through which those types can be created an manipulated.